ajitirto/traefik-go/README.md

       - "traefik.http.services.go.loadbalancer.server.port=80"

 ```

-The compose file defines an application with two services `frontend` and `backend`.
-When deploying the application, docker compose maps port 80 of the frontend service container to the same port of the host as specified in the file.
+When deploying the application, docker compose maps port 82
-Make sure port 80 on the host is not already being in use.
+Make sure port 82 on the host is not already being in use.

 ## Deploy with docker compose